-Water boils at 100 oC and water molecules will evaporate.
-Water steam is then allowed to travel inside a condensation tube where flow of water will absorb the heat in steam and make it condensed.
-Then the condensed water drops can be collected into another clean container.
-This water is known as distilled water.
+Water boils at 100 °C and water molecules will evaporate.
+Then, the water steam is allowed to travel inside a condensation tube where the flow of water will absorb the heat in the steam followed by condensation.
+Then, we can collect the condensed water drops into another clean container.
+So, this water is what we call distilled water.

-Tap Water vs Distilled Water
+Summary – Tap Water vs Distilled Water